Citizens' Jury on the future of AI research

 Funding by the Excellence Strategy

-The Citizens' Jury is funded by the Excellence Strategy.
+The Citizens' Jury was funded by the Excellence Strategy.
 With the Excellence Strategy, the federal and state governments are strengthening top-level university research.
 Clusters of excellence in specific fields of research and universities of excellence are funded as strategic support for outstanding university locations.
-The Centre for Rhetorical Science Communication Research on Artificial Intelligence (RHET AI) and the International Centre for Ethics in the Sciences and Humanities (IZEW) at the University of Tübingen are involved.
+The Centre for Rhetorical Science Communication Research on Artificial Intelligence (RHET AI) and the International Centre for Ethics in the Sciences and Humanities (IZEW) at the University of Tübingen were involved.

 Research project on the involvement of citizens

-The Citizens' Jury is therefore being accompanied by a research project by Anika Kaiser from RHET AI, which is investigating the obstacles to the inclusion of citizens and thus their knowledge, their everyday and life experiences and their values in the mini-public and how the knowledge of people with a wide range of identity characteristics can be productively included.
+The Citizens' Jury was therefore being accompanied by a research project by Anika Kaiser from RHET AI, which is investigating the obstacles to the inclusion of citizens and thus their knowledge, their everyday and life experiences and their values in the mini-public and how the knowledge of people with a wide range of identity characteristics can be productively included.